General Information About UC Davis

-For actual tuition and fee charges please contact the Office of Budget and Institutional Analysis.
+For actual tuition and fee charges, see the Office of Budget and Institutional Analysis.

 For estimated tuition and fees, books and supplies, room and board, and personal/miscellaneous expenses, contact your respective Financial Aid Office.

-The university has a tuition refund policy that stipulates the amount of tuition and fees that are refunded to a student who withdraws from all classes during a term.
+The university has a tuition refund policy stipulating the amount of tuition and fees refunded to a student withdrawing from all classes during a term.
 This refund policy is published by the Office of the University Registrar.

 Textbook & Supplemental Materials

 Students can access information regarding purchase of required textbooks and supplies when enrolling in courses using Schedule Builder.

 Instructions for students to withdraw from the university are maintained by the Office of the University Registrar.

 Repayment Policy (Return of Title IV Financial Aid)

 Federal law requires federal aid recipients to "earn" the aid they receive.
 Students who withdraw prior to completing 60% of the term for which they received federal student aid may be required to return some of the aid they were awarded.
-The Return of Title IV Funds policy is available on the website or from the Financial Aid Office.
+See Return of Title IV Funds policy or from the Financial Aid Office.